 The Vermont Marijuana Registry is responsible for performing on-site assessments of each dispensary and may perform assessments of a dispensary without limitation for the purpose of determining compliance.
 Registered dispensaries may acquire, possess, cultivate, manufacture, transport, or dispense cannabis and cannabis-infused products to registered patients and their caregivers who have designated that dispensary.
 A registered patient may obtain cannabis only from their designated dispensary.
 The Department of Public Safety has currently issued five dispensary registration certificates.
 An announcement will be published when applications for a dispensary certificate will be accepted for the sixth dispensary registration certificate.
-Tha announcement will include the application requirements and deadlines for acceptance.
+The announcement will include the application requirements and deadlines for acceptance.
 Applications for a sixth dispensary will be announced when the number of registered patients reaches 7,000.
-As of May 7th, 2019, there were 5,209 patients enrolled with the Vermont Marijuana Registry.
+As of March 4th, 2021, there were 4,722 patients enrolled with the Vermont Marijuana Registry.

 Information for Registered Dispensaries:

 For information related to the dispensaries can be located below.
 For more information about a specific dispensary click on the appropriate link(s) below.

 Grassroots Vermont (Brandon)

 Information contained below pertains to individuals applying to register as a patient with the Vermont Marijuana Registry.

 - Registered patients may purchase cannabis, cannabis-infused products, seeds, and clones from his or her designated registered dispensary.